 Credits: 3 credits / Offered by: Southern Methodist University

-Credits: 3 credits / Offered by: Stetson University
+Credits: 3 credits / Offered by: Presbyterian Colleg

-Credits: 3 credits / Offered by: Pitzer College
+Credits: 3 credits / Offered by: Nazareth University

 Credits: 3 credits / Offered by: Southern Methodist University